AdrisGithub/aul/README.md

 ## FAQ

 Q: I wrapped my data inside of the Sens struct but it still shows the values? <br>
-A: YOu need to set the env variable `SAFE_LOGGING` to `true` at any point in runtime
+A: You need to set the env variable `SAFE_LOGGING` to `true` at any point in runtime